okteto/blog-proposals/building-and-deploying-a-fastapi-app.md

 ```

 In the code block above, we made sure the request body is modeled in our `RecipeSchema` by setting the type `recipe` to `RecipeSchema` in the `add_recipe` function.
 The `Body(...)` imported from FastAPI ensures that the request body is passed.
+In an event where the content of the request doesn't match the specified schema type, an error message automatically generated from Pydantic will be generated and then returned.

 In the `add_recipe` function, the recipe ID is computed by incrementing the length of the recipes database by 1.
 Test the POST route using curl: